bugladen/NadekoBot/docs/Custom Reactions.md

 ###Important
 *	For modifying **global** custom reactions, the ones which will work across all the servers your bot is connected to, you **must** be a Bot Owner.
 You must also use the commands for adding, deleting and listing these reactions in a direct message with the bot.
-*	For modifying **local** custom reactions, the ones which will only work on the server that they are added on, require you to have the **Administrator** permission.
+*	For modifying **local** custom reactions, the ones which will only work on the server that they are added on, it is required to have the **Administrator** permission.
 You must also use the commands for adding, deleting and listing these reactions in the server you want the custom reactions to work on.

 ###Commands and Their Use